Piscataway people: Geography

 The Piscataway by 1600 were on primarily the north bank of the Potomac River in what is now Charles, southern Prince George's, and western St. Mary's counties in southern Maryland, according to John Smith's 1608 map, "wooded; near many waterways".
 This also notes the several Patuxent River settlements that were under some degree of Piscataway suzerainty.
 The Piscataway settlements appear in that same area on maps through 1700.

-Piscataway descendants now inhabit part of their traditional homelands in these areas.
-None of the recognized tribes noted above has reservation or treaty land.
-Their status as "landless" had long contributed to the difficulty in proving historical continuity and being recognized as a self-governing tribe.

 Traditional culture

 The Piscataway relied more on agriculture than did many of their neighbors, which enabled them to live in permanent villages.
 They lived near waters navigable by canoes.
 Their crops included maize, several varieties of beans, melons, pumpkins, squash and (ceremonial) tobacco, which were mainly bred and cultivated by women.
-Men used bows and arrows to hunt bear, elk, deer, and wolves, as well as smaller game such as beaver, squirrels, partridges, and wild turkeys.
+Men used bows and arrows to hunt bears, elk, deer, and wolves, as well as smaller game such as beavers, squirrels, partridges, and wild turkeys.
 They also did fishing and oyster and clam harvesting.
 Women also gathered berries, nuts and tubers in season to supplement their diets.

 As was common among the Algonquian peoples, Piscataway villages consisted of several individual houses protected by a defensive log palisade.
 Traditional houses were rectangular and typically 10 ft high and 20 ft long, a type of longhouse, with barrel-shaped roofs covered with bark or woven mats.
 A hearth occupied the center of the house with a smoke hole overhead.